pauloserrano/invoice-scanner-backend/README.md

 An app that allows users to upload an invoice image to a webpage, automatically extract its text using AWS Textract, and display a structured summary of the extracted data to the user.

 This repository is the backend of the application.
-The backend can be found [here](https://github.com/pauloserrano/invoice-scanner-frontend)
+The frontend repository can be accessed [here](https://github.com/pauloserrano/invoice-scanner-frontend)

 <br />